HalalBooking guide to halal-friendly holidays in Bodrum

 Called the ‘Sun’ of Turkish music by the Turks, the singer and musician Zeki Müren lived in Bodrum between 1980-1996.
 The house he lived in then was turned into a museum in 2000 by the Ministry of Culture and Tourism and it was opened to visitors.
 In the museum, you can see some scenes reflecting his life and be a witness to his memories.
 Zeki Müren’s famous haute couture clothes, personal belongings, rewards and paintings are also exhibited inside the museum.

 Bodrum Maritime Museum

-- Another symbol of Bodrum is the windmills.
-They were built on the windy hills in the 1800s and were used actively until the 1970s.
+Another symbol of Bodrum is the windmills, which were built on the windy hills in the 1800s and were used actively until the 1970s.
 Usually made of wood, the windmills met the regional need for flour for a long time.
 Today, with their unique architectural design, the windmills take their place on Bodrum’s skyline and they are frequently visited by the tourists who like to have their photos taken.